Principal Investigator

 Arianna Economou (2023-2024) Linkedin (Current position: graduate student at U of T, supervised by Prof. Aimy Bazylak)

-Fatima Aziz (2023) Linkedin (Current position: undergraduate student at TMU)
+Fatima Aziz (2023) Linkedin (Current position: manager at Amazon)

 Evelyn Van Den Belt (2023) Linkedin (Current position: undergraduate student at U of Manchester)